Rangi42/polishedcrystal/README.md

 * Add: Music resumes where it left off after a battle (from TPP).
 * Add: Use a proper menu for resurrecting Fossils.
 * Add: Instant text option.
+* Add: Imperial or metric units.
+* Add: 12-hour or 24-hour clock.
 * Add: Replace Jigglypuff Poster with Marill Poster.
 * Add: Briefly beep to warn of low HP.
 * Add: Play B/W final Pokémon music for Gym Leaders and Elite 4.